A blonde person with a microphone in hand next to the "elnueve" channel logo.

 Karin Cohen habló con Marina Calabro (El Observador)

-She also explained that since January the show was extended to three hours, which made the numbers even more complicated: "We know well that it's impossible to maintain a good average in that time."
+Additionally, she explained that since January, the show was extended to three hours, which further complicated the numbers: "We know well that it's impossible to maintain a good average in that time."

 "It's tedious to be where they no longer want you on air"